 Capitol Reef might not as famous as other Utah national parks in the “Mighty 5,” but it boasts many unexplored places that will blow you away!
 Cathedral Valley is one of the most popular stop at Capitol Reef, although you need a 4X4 vehicle to get there, as this is a day trip to the remote part of the park along unpaved roads.

-If you want a quick lesson in history, stop at the Petroglyph Panel at the beginning of the park where you can see amazing collection of prehistoric drawings that were done by the tribes that once called this part of Utah home.
+If you want a cool history lesson, stop at the Petroglyph Panel where you can see amazing collection of prehistoric drawings that were done by the tribes that once called this part of Utah home.

 13. Petrified Forest National Park